conda/ceps/cep-3.md

 also produce slightly different solutions, depending to the requested set of dependencies.

-One prerequisite to implementing this CEP is it therefor to provide a list of essential dependency solutions in the form of an automatic test suite of expected solutions and a prose documentation of the minimal viable solving behavior.
+One prerequisite to implementing this CEP is therefor to provide a list of essential dependency solutions in the form of an automatic test suite of expected solutions and a prose documentation of the minimum viable solving behavior.
 Both will be the basis to determine the success integration success of the Mamba solver to secure backward compatible at a high degree.